Nara-sakurai/C2C---Challenge-Scripts/README.md

 | Blockchain | TGE                     | Check-After-Effect Bug                 |
 | Blockchain | Nexus                   | Vault Inflation Attack                 |
 | Blockchain | Convergence             | Constraint Mismatch                    |
+Note: Welcome challenge is not included here as the flag appears directly on the index page — no script needed.
 ## Requirements

 ```bash